TLDR

-A military outpost built by the British in 1780 during the American Revolution, overlooking the Straits of Mackinac.
-The fort was the site of two battles during the War of 1812 and served as an active military post until 1895.
+A British-built military outpost from 1780, looking out over the Straits of Mackinac.
+The fort saw two battles during the War of 1812 and remained an active post until 1895.

 Fort Mackinac was constructed by the British in 1780 on the limestone bluffs above the harbor of Mackinac Island, strategically positioned to control the Straits of Mackinac and the fur trade that flowed through them.
 The fort stood witness to two battles during the War of 1812 that left blood on its walls and bodies in its soil.
 In the first engagement, the British launched a surprise attack from a hill above the fort with the help of Native American allies, overwhelming the sixty unprepared American soldiers stationed there.
 Thirteen Americans were killed and fifty-one wounded.
 When the Americans attempted to retake the island in 1814, Major Andrew Holmes was killed leading the charge, and thirteen more Americans fell on the battlefield.